Blind Island Marine State Park

+Tiny Blind Island is full of intrigue.
 Can you imagine finding a chunk of rock in the middle of a salty strait, staking a claim and planting an orchard there?
 A cluster of 19th-century sour apple trees and two formerly freshwater wells offer evidence of early farming on Blind Island.
-Go figure!

 So, beach your dinghy or kayak, bust out your camp chair and maybe a maritime tale, and prepare to enjoy this unique state park.